miekg/dreck/README.md

 * `dco` - check if a PR has "Signed-off-by" (that literal string) and if not ask for it to be done.
   Needs a "no-dco" label in the repository for it to work.
 * `aliases` - enable alias expansion.
+* `branches` - enables the deletion of branches after a merge of a pull request.

 When using email to reply to an issue, the email *must* start with the command, i.e. `/label rm: bug` and include no lines above that.